Yvelo/gitscrap/README.md

 ## Technologies
 This project is developped in Python 3.9 and requires a Progress SQL server to persist KPI calculated for GitHub repositories and users. it uses the following libraries:
-* psycopg2 to connect to progress SQL
+* psycopg2 to connect to progress SQL.
-* numpy to perform the linear operations required by the machine learning algorithm
+* numpy to perform the linear operations required by the machine learning algorithm.
-* requests to connect to GitHub API
+* requests to connect to GitHub API.
+* mathplotlib to prepare graphical representaion comparing the various algorithms

 ## Algorithm
 In the context of GitHub Scraping, the main Reinforcement learning concepts consists of: